thomasclarke1969/documentation/integration/android/installation.md

 # Installation
 The Layer Android SDK is built using the new Android build system.
 The Android SDK is available via an AAR or JAR file hosted on [Github](https://github.com/layerhq/releases-android).
-To install the SDK, perform the one of following (either for local JAR or remote AAR).
+To install the SDK, perform one of following (either for local JAR or remote AAR).

 #### JAR (downloaded to local `libs` directory)